-All Yale University students and student groups are invited to submit grant applications for programs and events that further Yale Well’s goal to foster an environment where wellness is values and intentionally embraced by students.
+All Yale University students and student groups are invited to submit grant applications for programs and events that further Yale Well’s goal to foster an environment where wellness is valued and intentionally embraced by students.
 The project should seek to address at least one of eight areas of wellness – move well, eat well, mind well, rest well, love well, seek well, work well, and save well.

-To apply, visit Yale Connect.
+To apply, fill out our form on Yale Connect.

 - Grants will only be awarded for events that comply with University Regulations, including alcohol policy.

 - Though you may choose to allocate resources differently, no additional funding will be granted for expenses not previously outlined in grant application budget.

 - All funds must be utilized by the end of the spring 2022 semester.
 Any student or group who wishes to carry a grant allocation over into fall 2023 must submit a request to firstname.lastname@example.org no later than March 22, 2022.

 - Activities including the hiring of vendors, instructors, or transportation services may require consultation with the Office of Risk Management (ORM).
 It is the applicant’s responsibility to communicate with ORM.

 - Grant recipients are advised to submit receipts as soon as possible after the event, but no later than the final day of the semester in which the event took place.

 - All grant recipients must submit a brief report upon completion of their project, no later than May 2022.
 This should include a narrative description of the project, the number of participants, an assessment of the its success or otherwise, and artwork or publicity materials used for the event, together with any photographs.

 - Consider the reproducibility of events for following years